A Sampling-Based Method for Tensor Ring Decomposition: Conclusion

 \section{Conclusion}

 We have proposed a method for TR decomposition which uses leverage score sampled ALS and has complexity sublinear in the number of input tensor entries.
-High probability relative error guarantees for the sampled least squares problems were also provided.
-The proposed method is compared against four other methods in experiments on both synthetic and real data.
-It achieves a substantial speedup over competing methods, in some cases as much as two or three orders of magnitude, while maintaining a good accuracy.
+We also proved high-probability relative-error guarantees for the sampled least squares problems.
+Our method achieved substantial speedup over competing methods in experiments on both synthetic and real data, in some cases by as much as two or three orders of magnitude, while maintaining good accuracy.
+We also demonstrated how our method can be used for rapid feature extraction.